Inspired to reach new heights, the Hillary Institute International Board is known as the Hillary Summit

 Mark retired from the Hillary Summit in 2013 - his final contribution was in formally responding to 2013 Laureate Atossa Soltani's Hillary Dinner address (Nov 19), and supporting her in her engagement with Ngai Tahu runaka throughout the South Island as they confront oil and gas exploration.
 His founding work with us has been greatly valued.

-Rajendra Pachauri (on leave)
+Rajendra Pachauri (Retired)

 Dr. R.K.
 Pachauri has been the Chief Executive of TERI since 1981, designated initially as Director and since April 2001 as Director-General.
 In April 2002 he was elected as Chairman of the Intergovernmental Panel on Climate Change (IPCC), which was established by the World Meteorological Organization and the United Nations Environment Programme in 1988.
 IPCC along with former Vice President Al Gore has been awarded the Nobel Peace Prize for the year 2007.
 He has been appointed as Director, Yale Climate and Energy Institute from July 2009.
 Dr. Pachauri has a PhD in Industrial Engineering and a PhD in Economics and has authored 26 books and several papers and articles.